RITESH-CHHETRI/Jiva/README.md

 ### 1. Storage of Doctor Details
 JIVA maintains a comprehensive database of all doctors associated with the hospital.
 This includes their specialties, contact information, and availability, ensuring quick access and efficient doctor-patient matching.

-### 2. Patient Health Monitoring
-JIVA collects and records detailed information about patients' health issues, symptoms, and medical history.
-It then provides personalized feedback to the patients based on this data, enhancing the monitoring and management of patient health.

 ### 3. Doctor Allocation
 Upon analyzing the patient's health information, JIVA automatically assigns the most suitable doctor to the patient.
 This ensures timely and appropriate medical attention, optimizing patient care.